Cheap Flights, Hotels, Tours, Cruises and Holidays

 Edinburgh Dungeon

 Looking for a way to kill 1.5 hours in Edinburgh?
-You’ll be in for a bloody good time at Edinburgh Dungeon.
-From bad witches to a murderous bodysnatching duo who made a living out of the dead, you’ll see, hear, touch, smell and even feel centuries of the dark history that shaped the city.
-Abandon all hope as you tour torture chambers, cruise dank caverns and get lost in a mirrored labyrinth during your gruesome, irreverent and kitschy history lesson.
+You'll be in for a bloody good time at Edinburgh Dungeon.
+From bad witches to a murderous bodysnatching duo who made a living out of the dead, you'll see, hear, touch, smell and even feel centuries of the dark history that shaped the city.
+Abandon all hope as you take a guided tour of torture chambers, explore dank caverns and get lost in a mirrored labyrinth during your gruesome, irreverent and kitschy history lesson.
 But be vigilant – you never know what devilish delight is waiting around the corner.

 Edinburgh Festival Theatre